CottageLabs/testbook/README.md

 Each test consists of
 * a `title` which should be unique within this `testset`
 * a `context` which allows you to include any key/value pairs for the user's information (they have no semantics within testbook)
+* a `depends` list, which lists any number of tests which must be executed prior to this test in order for it to work.
+This can contain a `suite`, `testset` and `test` as needed.
 * a `setup` list, which should instruct the user how to prepare for the test
 * a set of `steps`.
 Each step may have the following:
     * a `step` (required) - the instructions for the user to execute the step